grsharman/detritalPy/README.md

 main_df, main_byid_df, samples_df, analyses_df = dFunc.loadDataExcel(dataToLoad)
 ```

-Or this way if using a Mac:
+Or this way if using a Mac or PC:

 ```python
 # Specify file paths to data input file(s)